-This is bad for brand awareness (you can’t show off your own domain name) and some readers may not wish to click a link when they’re not sure where it will take them.
+Security-conscious readers might not wish to click a link when they’re not sure where it will take them.
 The text of your post ought to have made this clear but even so it doesn’t make for a great experience.

-You might think you could get around this by sharing your own shortened link from a service such as Bitly.
-But no, even shortened links will be changed to LinkedIn’s own format.
-Sorry!
+You can get around this by sharing your own shortened link from a service such as Bitly.

 You’ll notice that when you add links via the write-post-edit method, the result won’t include a preview image.

 If you want to include such an image, you need to do it when writing the original post.
 You can’t add an image to a post that’s already been published.

 The best image size for LinkedIn posts is

 1200×630 pixels.
 This also works well for Twitter images.

 Is it best not to share any external links at all on LinkedIn?

 LinkedIn’s aim is to keep you on its platform for as long as possible, which is why the algorithm hates external links so much.

 Think of LinkedIn like a party.
 If you show up and say “hey, come to my party instead and here’s a link to take you there” – well, LinkedIn’s bouncers (the suits on the door) are going to be escorting you out of the building pretty quickly.